 August 17, 2021

-With interest rates extremely low and the sharemarket rising, people start wondering if they should borrow to invest in shares and increase their portfolio even faster.
+A common question among long term investors is whether they should borrow to invest in shares and increase their portfolio even faster.

 After all, more investments means more gains, right?

 Well yes, but it’s not quite that simple.
 In this article, we’ll discuss: